polluks/amath/catalog/README.md

 Additional language and catalog files are also accepted.
 To create your own catalog translation file, look at examples in the English version.
 Also take a look at [Flexcat](http://sourceforge.net/projects/flexcat/).

 Supported languages are:
+- Bosanski
+- Catala
-- english
+- Czech
-- bosanski
+- Dansk
-- catala
+- Deutsch
-- czech
+- English
-- dansk
+- Espanol
-- espanol
+- Francais
-- francais
+- Italiano
-- italiano
+- Magyar
-- magyar
+- Nederlands
-- nederlands
+- Norsk
-- polski
+- Polski
-- portugues
+- Portugues
-- portugues-Brasil
+- Portugues do Brasil
-- russian
+- Russian
-- slovensko
+- Slovensko
-- srpski
+- Srpski
-- suomi
+- Suomi
-- svenska
+- Svenska
-- turkce
+- Turkce